r-grandorder/tri-hermes/en/pages/babylonia.md

 Ugh...I may be tough, but it's just a matter of time at this point...

 **Quetzalcoatl:**
 But still, I won't stop!
-No matter the cost, I'll keep...this...burning! ! !
+No matter the cost, I'll keep...this...burning!!!

 **Quetzalcoatl:**
 Come on, Ereshkigal, hurry!
 I'm in this until you're done or they tear me to pieces!